 Meditation helps us live more calm, stress-free, healthier and happier lives.
 It’s no surprise then, that those of us who have experienced the profound benefits of meditation may be interested in learning how to become a meditation teacher.

 Anyone can listen to a guided meditation.
 Learning meditation from a teacher, however, offers so much more.
 Trained and caring meditation teachers help others truly progress in their practice.
-Not only do they share meditation techniques, they assist people with integrating the benefits of meditation into their everyday lives.
+Not only do they share meditation techniques, but they also assist people with integrating the benefits of meditation into their everyday lives.

-How to become a meditation teacher is not always well understood.
+How to become a meditation instructor is not always well understood.
 The most qualified instructors, however, know that the journey balances attention to personal practice with training in both the evidence-based benefits of meditation and educational theory.

 Why Become a Meditation Teacher